slachterman-g/caip-tfx/infrastructure/dev-images/tfx-dev/README.md

 # AI Platform Notebook for TFX/KFP development

-This folder contains a deployment configuration for a custom, container based AI Platform Notebook optimized for TFX and Kubeflow Pipelines development.
+This folder contains the Dockerfile and the build script for the AI Platform Notebook container image optimized for TFX and Kubeflow Pipelines development.

-The custom container image is a derivative of the `base-cpu` Deep Learning container (`gcr.io/deeplearning-platform-release/base-cpu`) and includes the following additional components:
+The  image is a derivative of the `base-cpu` Deep Learning container (`gcr.io/deeplearning-platform-release/base-cpu`) and includes the following additional components:
-- Python 3.7
+- Python 3.6
 - Tensorflow 1.14
 - TFX - the latest build from the master branch
 - KFP SDK - the latest build from the master branch